 Danny Buckley, senior lecturer in life sciences, University of Hertfordshire

-All – however there is a room limit of 20, so please book ahead to avoid disappointment.
+Please note that there is a room limit of 20, so please book ahead to avoid disappointment.

 We would like to encourage members of the public, local residents who want to hear about a football programme for people living with dementia and also dementia service providers.
 It would also be of interest to researchers who want to collaborate with external local community organisations, and people interested in carrying out research with people living with dementia.